-Total compensation for our NEOs in recent years has consisted of the following components:
+$\label{thm:compensation} \mbox{Total compensation for our NEOs in recent years has consisted of the following components:}$

 Compensation Component Overview Purpose Base Salary Base salary provides a fixed amount of cash compensation to our NEOs.
 Base salary provides a competitive level of guaranteed cash compensation that allows us to attract and retain qualified executives and to compensate them for performing basic job responsibilities.
 Short-Term/Annual Incentive Compensation and Long-Term Cash Incentive Compensation Cash incentive awards, including under the EPIP, provide our NEOs with variable cash compensation opportunities based on company and/or operating group performance or achievement of other strategic goals.
 Cash incentive awards are used, among other things, to attract and retain qualified executives; align the compensation paid to our executive officers with our company's performance; motivate our executive officers to work to achieve and exceed specific company performance goals or other strategic goals; and, where appropriate, facilitate the treatment of elements of compensation as performance-based compensation under the Internal Revenue Code.
-Long-Term Equity Compensation (Both performance-vesting) Long-term equity compensation awards provide our NEOs with equity compensation opportunities under our LTIP based on company performance and/or the satisfaction of multi-year service requirements.
-P NEOs with those of our shareholders by encouraging Other Benefit Plan Participation Opportunities Our NEOs are generally eligible to participate in various health, life insurance, retirement, stock purchase and disability benefit plans we have established for our U.Sbased employees and/or executives.
+Long-Term Equity Compensation (Both performance-vesting and time-vesting) Long-term equity compensation awards provide our NEOs with equity compensation opportunities under our LTIP based on company performance and/or the satisfaction of multi-year service requirements.
+Equity compensation further aligns the interests of our NEOs with those of our shareholders by encouraging retention, motivating our executive officers to work to achieve and exceed performance goals and rewarding increases in stock price.
+Other Benefit Plan Participation Opportunities Our NEOs based in the United States are generally eligible to participate in various health, life insurance, retirement, stock purchase and disability benefit plans we have established for our U.Sbased employees and/or executives.
+Mr. Maidment, as a U.Kbased executive officer, was eligible to participate in our Ben Sherman Group Personal Pension Scheme, our Ben Sherman private medical insurance plan, our Ben Sherman Income Protection Scheme and various other health and life insurance benefit plans we previously established for our U.Kbased employees.
 These benefit plans are designed to attract and retain key employees by providing benefits competitive with those generally available.
+Special Transaction Success Bonus Opportunities In furtherance of ensuring a successful sale of our former Ben Sherman Group, we entered into a one-time Incentive and Settlement Agreement payable in connection with or following a sale and transition of the Ben Sherman Group's operations.
+Special success bonuses incent key executives to remain with the operations as we pursue and effectuate a strategic transaction to dispose of one of our businesses, and further align the interests of our company and the affected NEO with those of prospective acquirors.
 Perquisites From time to time, our NEOs receive discounts on merchandise purchased directly from our distribution centers or through our direct to consumer channels, as well as complimentary meals at our Tommy Bahama restaurants or allowances for apparel merchandise, and other minimal perquisites.
 These perquisites are designed to attract and retain key employees by providing perquisites that are common practice within our industry.